TomintheToon/docs/faq/products.md

 The expiration equals the same date as the DIP.

 **Is there a minimum trade amount?** \
-DIPs have a minimum of whatever amount is required to get .001 in premium.
+DIPs have a minimum deposit of whatever amount is required to get .001 in premium.
 This amount may vary depending upon current yields, but is always very small.

 **Why is Physical settlement used for DIPs and Staking Options?**\
 Physically settlement allows the actual exchange or trade of tokens at the strike price, unlike Cash settlement which just pays the difference of the strike and current price.
-Physically settlement is better for illiquid tokens which have hard to determine current prices and eliminates the dependency on oracles which can be maninpulated.
+Physically settlement is better for illiquid tokens which have hard to determine current prices and eliminates the dependency on oracles which can be easily maninpulated on the illiquid markets which Staking Options are seeking to improve.

 **How can I exercise a Staking Option I've earned?**\
 Go to [Balances](https://beta.dual.finance/balance) any time before the